Arizona program

 This page stays public because the official structure is still useful, but these details should not be flattened into fake certainty.

-CHAP has two live paths with different income caps, assistance structures, and resale rules.
+CHAP has two live paths with different income caps, assistance structures, and resale rules, and older support materials still preserve some stale wording on buyer contribution and first-time-buyer framing.

 Decision-ready public facts

 Quick answer from published facts.
-Go to Arizona program hub
+Use this first, then jump to Go to Arizona program hub if you need the wider state context.

 Amount